 Dear Members and Colleagues of the CRIC Community,

-While we are sad to see Dr. Feldman go, we are delighted to welcome Dr. Laura Dember, MD as the Principal Investigator of the Scientific and Data Coordinating Center (SDCC) of the CRIC Study.
-Dr. Dember has been a co-investigator in the SDCC for many years.
-Dr. Dember is a nephrologist and clinical investigator with a major focus on interventions to improve outcomes in end-stage kidney disease.
-Dr. Dember brings a wealth of knowledge and experience conducting patient-oriented research including mechanistic studies and clinical trials in chronic kidney disease and end-stage renal disease (ESRD).
+As announced in the spring of 2022, Dr. Laura Dember, MD succeeded Dr. Harold Feldman as Principal Investigator of the of the CRIC Study SDCC.
+Dr. Dember has been a co-investigator with the SDCC for many years.
+Dr. Dember is a nephrologist and clinical investigator with a major focus on interventions to improve outcomes in end-stage kidney disease (ESKD).
+Dr. Dember brings a wealth of knowledge and experience conducting patient-oriented research including mechanistic studies and clinical trials in chronic kidney disease and ESKD.

 Regards,